pramsey/pramsey.github.io/_posts/2019-07-23-aws-aurora.md

 AWS offers RDS versions of **all** the RDBMS systems, open source and otherwise, and they invest in the core projects accordingly, and fairly: hardly at all.
 After all, to do otherwise would be to declare a preference.

-So the open source communities end up building the on-ramp to AWS paid services as a free service to AWS.
+So the open source communities end up building the on-ramp to AWS paid services as a free gift to AWS.

 That's annoying enough, but it gets uglier, I think, as time goes on.